CRPropa/CRPropa3/Extending-CRPropa.md

 ```

 The initial properties of a cosmic rays can be set with a Source, composed of several SourceProperties.
-Custom SourceProperties can be written in the following way.
+Custom SourceProperties can be written in the following way:
 ```python
 class MySourceProperty(SourceProperty):
     """ Set the initial energy to 10 EeV """